iamab00zar/Getaround/README.md

 Looking for a job?
 Check out our [open positions](https://uk.getaround.com.com/jobs).
 You can also take a look at our [engineering blog](https://drivy.engineering/) to learn more about the way we work.

+## How to run
+In each level folder you can run 'ruby main.rb' to generate the output file.
+Also, in the specs folder, you can run 'rspec levelx_spec.rb' (x is the level number) to run a simple test checking output against the expected output.

 ## Guidelines

 **For each level, write code that creates a new `data/output.json` file from the data in `data/input.json`.